lightly-ai/Lightly_LabelStudio_AL/README.md

 ## 5. Select and label new samples

 With the predictions, Lightly Worker can perform active learning and select new samples for us.
-Script [run_second_selection.py](./source/run_second_selection.py) does the job.
+The [run_second_selection.py](./source/run_second_selection.py) script does the job.

 ```sh
 python source/run_second_selection.py